Randal Grichuk Player Props: Rockies vs. Giants

-The Colorado Rockies, including Randal Grichuk and his .559 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starting pitcher Ryan Walker and the San Francisco Giants at Oracle Park, Saturday at 4:05 PM ET.
+The Colorado Rockies, including Randal Grichuk and his .559 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starter Logan Webb and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

-In his last appearance, he racked up two extra-base hits (2-for-3 with two doubles) against the Giants.
+In his last game he had a one-hit performance (1-for-4) against the Giants.

 Randal Grichuk Game Info & Props vs. the Giants